tmtygnz/luctive/README.md

 ### YOUDO still in development

+The name will be changed later in the development.

 ### Note
 School starts the development progress might criple but i will try my best.